adamgf/react-native-opencv3/README.md

   />
 ```

-Facing='back' is towards the user so you can test it using your own face.
+Including facing='back' sets the camera view towards the user so you can test it using your own face.
 To specify the other direction set facing='front' or leave out the facing property.

 #### Face detection data format